hphelion/documentation/network-quickstart.md

 * A router for connecting the subnets to the Internet
 * A security group with basic server options

-You can [deploy HP Helion Public Cloud virtual server instances](#CreateServer) on the default network or [modify the network configuration](#customize) using the HP Public Console or the HP Helion Public Cloud 13.5 CLI before deploying servers.
+You can [deploy HP Helion Public Cloud virtual server instances](#CreateServer) on the default network or [modify the network configuration](#customize) using the HP Helion Public Cloud Console or the HP Helion Public Cloud 13.5 CLI before deploying servers.

 **Note:** The default security group allows all traffic to and from the network.
 For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.